roshanaale9818/HeartBugTechnical/README.md

 node server.js
 The backend server will be running on http://localhost:8084.

-#Frontend Setup (Angular)
+# Frontend Setup (Angular)
-1.Navigate to the Frontend directory: cd Frontend
+1. Navigate to the Frontend directory: cd Frontend
-2.Install dependencies:
+2. Install dependencies:
 npm install
-4.Update the environment.prod.ts file in the src/environments/ folder:
+3. Update the environment.prod.ts file in the src/environments/ folder:
 export const environment = {
   production: true,
   apiUrl: 'http://localhost:8084' // Change this to your local backend URL